Skip to main content

 total_tokensintSum of input_tokens + output_tokens

-cache_read_tokensintTotal tokens read from the cache
+cache_read_tokensintTokens read from prompt cache

 Request & Tool Metrics